PlayFab/thundernetes/README.md

 Thundernetes requires a Kubernetes cluster with Public IP per Node.
 We've tested it extensively on [Azure Kubernetes Service - AKS](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) as well as in local clusters using [kind](https://kind.sigs.k8s.io/).
 You also need to have ports 10000-50000 open in your cluster, since these are the ports that Thundernetes will use to receive traffic and forward to your game server.

+> You can use a Kubernetes cluster without a Public IP.
+However, you would need to configure your own network architecture if you want to access your game servers.
+For example, if you use a cloud provider's Load Balancer, you would need to configure routes from Load Balancer's public endpoints to the internal ones on your Kubernetes cluster.
 > Quick reminder that you can try Azure (and AKS) for free at [azure.com/free](https://azure.com/free).

 ## Prerequisites